Accreditation

 Disclaimer

 CME activities accredited by Harvard Medical School are offered solely for educational purposes and do not constitute any form of certification of competency.
-Practitioners should always consult additional sources of information and exercise their best professional judgment before making clinical decisions of any kind.
+Practitioners should always consult additional sources of information and exercise their best professional judgement before making clinical decisions of any kind.